speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/MM.md

 > ***Detect Dark Side.***  The orbalisk can sense the presence and location of any dark side aligned creature within 300 feet.
 > <br><br><br><br><br><br><br><br><br><br>
 > ### Actions
 > ***Attach.*** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one creature.
 Hit: 7 (1d8 + 3) kinetic damage, and the orbalisk attaches to the target.
 Once attached to a target, every day that passes the orbalisk will reproduce through fragmentation, so their numbers will be multiplied by 2.
-As the orbalisk covers the host’s body, the following effects will take place (percentages relative to HP):
+As the orbalisk covers the hostï¿½s body, the following effects will take place (percentages relative to HP):
 >
-> 0-25%: Host’s max HP is reduced by the number of orbalisk.
+> 0-25%: Hostï¿½s max HP is reduced by the number of orbalisk.
 >
-> 25-50%: Host’s max HP is reduced by the number of orbalisk.
+> 25-50%: Hostï¿½s max HP is reduced by the number of orbalisk.
 The host gains a +2 bonus to AC, and Wisdom is decreased by 1.
 >
-> 50-70%: Host’s max HP is reduced by the number of orbalisk.
+> 50-70%: Hostï¿½s max HP is reduced by the number of orbalisk.
 The host gains a +3 bonus to AC, Wisdom is decreased by 2, and max force points are reduced by one-third (rounded down).
 >
-> 70-90%: Host’s max HP is reduced by the number of orbalisk.
+> 70-90%: Hostï¿½s max HP is reduced by the number of orbalisk.
 The host gains a +4 bonus to AC, Wisdom is decreased by 3, and max force points are reduced by two-thirds (rounded up).
 >
-> 90-99%: Host’s max HP is reduced by the number of orbalisk.
+> 90-99%: Hostï¿½s max HP is reduced by the number of orbalisk.
 The host gains a +5 bonus to AC, Wisdom is decreased by 4, and max force points are reduced to 0.
 >
 > 100%: Host dies.